 - Is well-engineered and safe, as you’ll trust your body to it daily.

 - Something that provides considerable value for the price.

-First, set a maximum amount of money you’re willing to spend.
-Whether it’s $30 or $300 you need to have a range to search within.
-Without a range you can easily get sidetracked and end up with “buyers remorse” the day after.
+First, set the maximum amount of money you’re willing to spend.
+Whether it’s $30 or $300, you need to have a range to search within.
+Without a range, you can easily get sidetracked and end up with “buyer’s remorse” the day after.

 1. Prosource Multi-Grip Heavy Duty Doorway Trainer

-Needless to say, the first time we reviewed the ProSoruce Multi-Grip Trainer we were pretty jealous.
-We had both just purchased identical Iron Gym bars (reviewed below) and were at a buddies on a Friday night and were blown away at the sheer size of the Prosource he had mounted in his bathroom doorway (yes, he does his pull ups every time he goes to use the toilet).
+Needless to say, the first time we reviewed the ProSoruce Multi-Grip Trainer, we were pretty jealous.
+We had both just purchased identical Iron Gym bars (reviewed below) and were at buddies on a Friday night and were blown away at the sheer size of the Prosource he had mounted in his bathroom doorway (yes, he does his pull-ups every time he goes to use the toilet).

-- COMFORTABLE GRIP - 6 non-slip grip positions to comfortably perform wide, narrow and neutral-grip exercises
+- COMFORTABLE GRIP - 8 non-slip foam grips to comfortably perform wide, narrow and neutral-grip exercises

 It is a True Multi-grip System:

-It’s the Widest, Beefiest, Most Industrial Bar on the Market
+It’s the Widest, Beefiest, and Most Industrial Bar on the Market

 Insane Price Point for Quality and Warranty: